Blackstray/SensorManagementWeb/README.md

-# DebateHubWeb
+# SensorManagementWeb

-Web Client for our team project
+Web Client for our semester project